PaulHung1005/Project_adlink/README.md

 Ampere Mountain Jade code base & tools installation.

 * Clone the repository; run 'setup_git.sh' and 'setup_tools.sh' on your local machine.
-OS used for build environment is Ubuntu 20.04.
+* OS used for build environment is Ubuntu 20.04.
+---

 * **3 files in AmpereAltra-ATF-SCP submodule you may not be able to access, if so, please get them from Ampere and place them as below:**
   * *board_settings/jade_board_setting_\*.bin*
   * *atf/altra_atf_signed_\*.slim*
   * *scp/altra_scp_signed_\*.slim*

+* ** If there are no 3 files in AmpereAltra-ATF-SCP submodule, you can try to create dummy files **

 # Folders After Executing setup_git.sh